venam/blog/_posts/2015-09-25-group-work.markdown

 Humans are curious by nature and kids want to satisfy that need.
 Their minds wander captivated by the wonders around them.
-Their interests can be related to their current courses or not.
+Their interest can be related to their current courses or not.

 Meanwhile, schools offer small opportunities for group work in the form of mini